agda/agda/doc/user-manual/language/reflection.lagda.rst

 Type errors
 ~~~~~~~~~~~

-Type checking computations (see `below <Type checking computations_>`_) can
+Type checking computations (see :ref:`below <reflection-tc-monad>`)
-fail with an error, which is a list of ``ErrorPart``\s.
-This allows
+can fail with an error, which is a list of ``ErrorPart``\s.
+This
-metaprograms to generate nice errors without having to implement pretty
+allows metaprograms to generate nice errors without having to
-printing for reflected terms.
+implement pretty printing for reflected terms.

 ::